Mountains and Lakes in Japan

 There is the onsen town on the lakeside.

-Daisetsuzan (Taisetsuzan) (大雪山) is a group of some volcanoes in the center of Hokkaido and the highest peak is 2,291 meters high.
+Daisetsuzan is a group of some volcanoes in the center of Hokkaido, and is also called "Taisetsuzan".

 A steep gorge Sounkyo is on the north side and there is onsen town.